Guides

 Quick Answer

 If Subnautica 2 is your main Steam Deck purchase, wait for current player reports unless the store compatibility label and performance feedback are already good enough for your standards.
-If you already own it, start with an FPS cap, reduced shadows, conservative effects, and a shorter test dive before committing to a long save.
+If you already own it, start with an FPS cap, reduced shadows, conservative water effects, readable UI checks, and a shorter test dive before committing to a long save on Deck or Steam Deck OLED.

 Compatibility Label First